 Accessibility [0.33] + Car Ownership [0.33] + Income [0.33]

 When we map both energy and transport poverty the results show a clear north-south and urban-rural divide.
-In the energy poverty domain, one of the surprising findings was the high degree of energy poverty in peri-urban areas, possibly due to higher energy costs and lower Energy Performance Certificate (EPC) values.
-The transport poverty showed high values in inner-city areas outside of London, possibly as a result of poor accessibility and car ownership scores.
+In the fuel poverty domain, one of the surprising findings was the high degree of poverty in peri-urban areas, possibly due to higher energy costs and lower Energy Performance Certificate (EPC) values.
+The transport poverty map showed high values in inner-city areas outside of London, possibly as a result of poor accessibility and car ownership scores.
 The greatest vulnerability to double energy poverty can be found in isolated rural communities that have a high proportion of residents who are disadvantaged in socio-economic and demographic terms.

-What policies could help to reduce fuel and transport poverty
+Policies which could help to reduce fuel and transport poverty

 We have used a macroeconomic model to assess three policy scenarios, based on GDP and employment outcomes across the whole of the UK economy.

-- A Net Zero Strategy scenario (NZS): replicating policies from the UK government’s Net Zero Strategy, published in autumn 2021, with no predefined emissions outcome.
+- A Net Zero Strategy scenario (NZS): replicating policies from the UK government’s Net Zero Strategy, published in autumn 2021, with no predefined emissions outcome

 - A market-based instruments scenario (MBI): UK net-zero achieved through a carbon tax only